fenexomega/chip8/README.md

 chip8
 =====

-Chip-8 Emulator with C++ and SDL2
+A Cross Plataform Chip-8 Emulator with C++11 and SDL2

 # TODO

-1. Input.
+1. GUI for ROM select +  possible future options.

-2. GUI for ROM select +  possible future options.
+2. SuperChip and MegaChip modes.